-- 1. Applicants previously admitted for a specific term, who did not enroll, will be required to complete a new application form for admissions. - Former students who have not been in attendance for two or more consecutive terms will be required to complete a new application form.
-If these students have attended other regionally accredited institutions during this period, official transcripts must be sent to Enrollment Services.
+Note: Applicants previously admitted for a specific term, who did not enroll, will be required to complete a new application form for admissions.

+Former students who have not been in attendance for three or

+more consecutive terms will be required to complete a new application form.
+If these students have attended other duly accredited postsecondary institutions during this period, official transcripts must be sent to Enrollment Services.